jodyscho/flitter/README.md

 password: flitter123!

 More users can be added/modified by editing the passwds.plist file in the Resources folder.
+Usernames must be 3 characters or longer, passwords must be 8 characters or longer.

 I implemented the app with the VIPER architecture.
 You end up with a lot of classes but each class has a very clear role.
 Perhaps, if I were to do it again I might have used MVVM, VIP, etc.